GSK cancer vaccine disappoints in melanoma trial

 The vaccine is one of two particularly high-risk developmental GSK products that industry analysts believe could, in theory, become multi-billion dollar sellers.
 The other is a heart drug called darapladib, designed to fight clogged arteries in a different way to statins.

-In both cases, however, analysts have been wary of modelling firm sales forecasts, given the above-average risk of failure, and as a result GSK stock fell only 1 percent by 1410 GMT.
+In both cases, however, analysts have been wary of modeling firm sales forecasts, given the above-average risk of failure, and as a result GSK stock fell only 1 percent by 1410 GMT.

 Shares in its U.S. partner Agenus, however, slumped 33 percent, reflecting the high hopes riding on the project at the small biotech firm.
 Agenus provides one of the components in GSK's vaccine.